petersonR/fastTS/cran-comments.md

-## fastTS 1.0.1 release summary
+## fastTS 1.0.2 release summary

 This is a minor update that
-simply updates the citation, as the main paper is now published.
+fixes issues in the CRAN CMD
+CHECK.

 ## R CMD check results